aiidateam/aiida-core/docs/source/howto/codes.rst

 Through the |CodeInfo| object you can also pass more flags (by adding them as string elements to the list in ``codeinfo.cmdline_params``), configure what to pass through the standard input (just as it is shown for the standard output), add commands to be run before and after the execution line, etc.

 Finally, the last block remaining in lines 17-19 creates the |CalcInfo| object, passes to it the |CodeInfo| object, and adds the output to the ``retrieve_list``.
-This is a list of all files that the engine needs to copy back from the computer where the code is located, either for immediate parsing or local storage in an output node labeled ``retrieved`` for future post-processing.
+This is a list of all files that the code will produce that the engine should copy from the computer where the code ran into an output node labeled ``retrieved``.
-The ``retrieved`` node is a ``output`` defined in the base |CalcJob| class.
+The ``retrieved`` node is an ``output`` defined in the base |CalcJob| class.
 There are other lists available that allow you to easily customize how to move files to and from the remote working directory in order to prevent the creation of unnecessary copies.

 In the Topics section on :ref:`defining calculations <topics:calculations:usage>` you will find more information on available settings of the |CalcInfo| and |CodeInfo|, such as available copy lists, running script options, etc.